- This event has passed.

 In 2017, Liberals in the United States are calling for “resistance” to regressive policies.
 Grassroots movements like the Fight for $15 show a desire for an offensive strategy on the left, but Professor Hamilton suggests that they do not go far enough.
 Raising the minimum wage still leaves many workers unemployed or out of the workforce altogether, especially those stigmatized by race, disability, or having been formerly incarcerated.

 Instead, Professor Hamilton and his colleagues propose a bold federal job guarantee, providing economic security and decent wages for every American.
-The discussion will be moderated by Ken Jacobs of the IRLE’s Labor Center, along with Richard Walker of the UC Berkeley Geography Department.
+The discussion will be moderated by Ken Jacobs and Steven Pitts of the IRLE’s Labor Center, along with Richard Walker of the UC Berkeley Geography Department.

 Please register to secure your spot.